JWiley/MonashHonoursStatistics/IntroR.md

 **due before Wednesday, 13 March**.
 Once you've gotten through all of these, you will have a solid foundation and the rest of the unit will be easier to follow.
 Also, no other weeks have so many assignments.

+# 5. Summary and Checklist

+This module covers installing and setting up `R` and RStudio.
+You have a functioning version of `R` on your own computer.
+Before the first lecture, make sure you've done everything by going through this checklist.

+- [] `R` is installed
+- [] RStudio is installed and you can open and use it to add numbers
+- [] Packages have been installed and/or you have posted problems/errors to the discussion board
+- [] You have watched/read the basics about RStudio
+- [] You are registered and can access DataCamp and/or have posted to the discussion board so we can make sure you have access to DataCamp
+- [] You have completed the "Introduction to R" section on DataCamp